2014–15 British Basketball League season: BBL Trophy

-The 13 BBL clubs will joined by Essex Leopards and Reading Rockets of the English Basketball League and Falkirk Fury of the Scottish Basketball League to form a straight knock-out competition.
+The 13 BBL clubs were joined by Essex Leopards and Reading Rockets of the English Basketball League and Falkirk Fury of the Scottish Basketball League to form a straight knock-out competition.
 The first two rounds featured one-off games whilst the Semi-finals took place over two legs.
-The Final will be held at the Emirates Arena in Glasgow on 8 March 2015, and will be the third consecutive year that the venue has hosted the event.
+The Final was held at the Emirates Arena in Glasgow on 8 March 2015, and this was the third consecutive year that the venue has hosted the event.